sharvit/sharvit.github.io/content/posts/2019-11-05-i-received-my-new-pc-and-it-is-the-time-to-install-fedora-and-set-up-my-work-environment.md

       katello_devel_github_username: sharvit
 ```

-Set the `host_path` to a preferred location on your machine and make sure it's exist so you can have access to the foreman source code.
+Set the `host_path` to a preferred location on your machine and make sure it exists so you can have access to the foreman source code.

 ### Run `centos7-luna-devel`